A way for people to pay your Business, directly from their Centrelink payments.

 Deduction and Payment Application User Guide

-Use the online Deduction and Payment Application (DAPA) service to get information about customer deductions and payments made to your business.
+Use the online Deduction and Payment Application service to find details about customer deductions and payments made to your Business.

 Centrepay Bulk Upload Service User Guide